EventStore/documentation/docs/getting-started/quickstart/README.md

 ## Step 6: Verify the Appended Event in the Admin UI

-1. In the the Admin UI, click the `Stream Browser` link from the top navigation bar.
+1. In the Admin UI, click the `Stream Browser` link from the top navigation bar.

 2. Under `Recently Changed Streams`, click `SampleStream` link.

-3. Click on the `JSON` link in the right most column of the table.
+3. Click on the `JSON` link in the rightmost column of the table.

 4. You should see the content of the appended event.